josh-kean/BIP39/README.md

  ## The GUI functions create an interface with the following elements
  * A box that displays a mnemonic phrase.
 A user can also paste their own phrase into the box
  * A button that creates entropy.
 Rite now it uses Python's random library, but eventually I want to tie the user_input function into this button
-  * This button also creates a word list to display to the mnemonic phrase box, and a private key
+  * This button also creates a word list to display to the mnemonic phrase box, and a 512 bit binary seed
  * A field to display a private key generated from a word list
  * A button to create a private key from a word list